canonical/anbox-cloud-docs/howto/anbox/enable-virgl.md

 This will remove the currently installed driver release and install the 545 driver packages from the Ubuntu archive.
 With the `--no-server` option we instruct the script to install the UDA driver variant.
 If not given, the script will attempt to install the ERD variant of the given series.
 See the [official Ubuntu documentation](https://help.ubuntu.com/community/NvidiaDriversInstallation) for more information.

 [note type="caution" status="Warning"]
-NVIDIA does not provide an official qualified relesae of the 545 for data center GPUs.
+NVIDIA does not provide an official qualified release of the 545 for datacenter GPUs.
 Please consult the NVIDIA documentation for more information on which GPUs are qualified and which not.
 [/note]

-One the driver installation has been completed.
+Once the driver installation has been completed.
 You can start any existing instances again, for example by running

     amc start <instance id>